pac4j/pac4j/documentation/docs/clients.md

 Config config = new Config("http://localhost:8080/callback", facebookClient, twitterClient);
 ```

-In that case, the callback URL of the `FacebookClient` is `http://localhost:8080/callback?client_name=FacebookClient` and the callback URL of the `TwitterClient` is `http://localhost:8080/callback?client_name=TwitterClient`.
+In this case, the callback URL of the `FacebookClient` is `http://localhost:8080/callback?client_name=FacebookClient` and the callback URL of the `TwitterClient` is `http://localhost:8080/callback?client_name=TwitterClient`.

 This is the callback URL you must define on the identity provider side.